RichardZhu2/tarea/README.md

     await run(20) # takes ~40 seconds
 ```

-Pyper uses the `>>` syntax as an intuitive representation of this input-output piping between tasks.
+Pyper uses the `|` (motivated by Unix's pipe operator) syntax as a representation of this input-output piping between tasks.

 </details>